 Since 2016, Dexia group has also been focusing on actively deleveraging its portfolio, in line with the management's strategy to accelerate the bank's downsizing.
-After a slowdown of in deleveraging pace in 2020 because of the outbreak of the coronavirus, the group's loan and bond portfolio further decreased by €3 billion to €38 billion during first half of 2021.
-At the end of June 2021, Dexia had achieved 85% of the asset reduction targeted by year-end 2022 under the plan validated by the Board of Directors on 19 July 2019.
+After a slowdown of the deleveraging pace in 2020 because of the outbreak of the coronavirus, the group's loan and bond portfolio further decreased by ξ 5.4 billion to ξ 35.6 billion during 20213.
+At the end of December 2021, Dexia had achieved 95% of the asset reduction targeted by year-end 2022 under the plan validated by the Board of Directors on 19 July 2019.
+In December 2021, Dexia's board of directors extended the asset reduction programme window to the end of 2023 due to the impact of geopolitical tensions on the financial markets.

-The portfolio's average quality is good (91% of the group's total credit exposures were investment grade as of the end of June 2021, of which 48% were rated A or above).
+The portfolio's average quality is good (92% of the group's total credit exposures were investment grade as of the end of December 2021, of which 46% were rated A or above).
 However, single-name concentration is high, implying the risk of a significant impact on the group's capital in case of an impairment on a large exposure - all the more so since Dexia group has no capacity to absorb credit losses with its recurring revenue.
 Dexia group has particularly high concentrations in the Italian and Spanish public sectors (see Exhibit 3).
-As of the end of June 2021, its exposure to the Italian public sector and the Italian sovereign represented 123% and 143%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 43% of its CET1 capital.
+As of the end of December 2021, its exposure to the Italian public sector and the Italian sovereign represented 116% and 136%, respectively, of its Common Equity Tier 1 (CET1) capital, and its exposure to the Spanish public sector represented 42% of its CET1 capital.
+Dexia has no direct exposure to Russia, Ukraine and Belarus.

-In H1 2021, the cost of risk was a positive contribution worth \notin 47 million versus a charge of \notin 95 million in H1 2020.
-The main drivers of the improved cost of risk were a \notin 24 million collective provision release following the update of macroeconomic scenarios and a \notin 20 million reversal of specific provision.
-Impaired assets amounted to \notin 503 million (representing around 1.3% of the group's loan and bond portfolio and 7.5% of its regulatory capital base) as of the end of June 2021, 9.5% down from \notin 556 million as of year-end 2020.
+In 2021, the cost of risk was a positive contribution worth \leq 117 million (representing around -33 basis points (bps) of the group's loan and bond portfolio) versus a charge of \leq 169 million in 2020.
+Out of the total loan loss provisions of 2021, a collective provision release of \leq 156 million was linked to the update of macroeconomic scenarios, a move of the exposure to the Central Bank of Tunisia to Stage 3 from Stage 2, an update of the calculation parameters and the portfolio's evolution.
+Impaired assets amounted to \leq 577 million (representing around 1.6% of the group's loan and bond portfolio and 8.9% of its regulatory capital base) as of the end of December 2021, 3.8% up from \leq 556 million as of year-end 2020 due to the aforementioned rating migration of the Central Bank of Tunisia's exposure.

-The Asset Risk score is adjusted three notches downwards to baa3 from the initial score of a3 to factor in the high concentration risks and potential losses during the runoff.
+The Asset Risk score is adjusted four notches downwards to baa3 from the initial score of a3 to factor in the high concentration risks and potential losses during the runoff.